 Jacobus van der Moere is the earliest confirmed ancestor in our line of the van der Moere family.
 He was a sailor or skipper by trade and lived in the town of Wissenkerke in the province of Zeeland.
-At the tail end of Napoleon’s occupation of the Netherlands in 1813, poorly-armed citizens of the small island of Noord-Breveland fought back the last of the French occupying troops.
+At the tail end of Napoleon’s occupation of the Netherlands in 1813, poorly-armed citizens of the small island of Noord-Beveland fought back the last of the French occupying troops.
 Surprised by the determined resistance, the French troops tried to flee back to their ships.
-Jacobus van der Moere was among the Dutch fighters defending Noord-Breveland.
+Jacobus van der Moere was among the Dutch fighters defending Noord-Beveland.
 He survived a stab wound to side of his body from a Frenchman’s bayonet.

 Henry Brooks married Mariah Fuller on 7 Jun 1838.
 Mariah Fuller was from Brown County, Ohio, where many original pioneers of Hancock County lived prior to settling in Indiana.
 In the 1850s, the Brookses moved to Stringtown or Indianola in West Indianapolis.
 They had 10 children, 41 grandchildren, and 83 great-grandchildren, with many living descendants today.